 Study Shows Brady Bill Had No Impact on Gun Homicides

 The Brady Bill, the most important piece of federal gun control legislation in recent decades, has had no statistically discernable effect on reducing gun deaths, according to a study by Philip J. Cook, a Duke University professor of public policy, economics and sociology.
-"The Brady Bill seems to have been a failure," Cook told a sparsely attended lecture in Caplin Pavilion on March 11.
+"The Brady Bill seems to have been a failure," Cook told an audience in Caplin Pavilion on March 11.
 "But that doesn't mean gun control is doomed to failure."

 Regarded as the nation's foremost authority on gun control, Cook spoke on "Evaluating the Brady Handgun Violence Prevention Act" to inaugurate a new lecture series on public health, law and ethics issues.
 Elected in 2001 to the prestigious Institute of Medicine, Cook is also known for his work on alcohol problems.
 In a 1981 study, he demonstrated that alcohol taxes have a direct effect on reducing drinking.

 Passed in 1993, the Brady Bill was named for Ronald Reagan's press secretary, James Brady, who was badly wounded in the assassination attempt on Reagan in March 1981.
 Brady's wife Sarah subsequently became widely known for advocacy of the law and gun control in general.